 - Todd Robinson, Senior Campus Planner, Office of Campus Planning

-- Krystyn Van Vliet, Associate Provost, Co-Chair
+- Krystyn Van Vliet, Associate Provost and Associate Vice President for Research, Co-Chair

 Ambassadors help share information about the Work Succeeding initiative with their areas of the Institute.

 - Gabrielle Acardi – Human Resources Manager (Office of Strategic Alliances and Technology Transfer)

 - Sharon Bridburg – Director of Human Resources (Office of the Vice Chancellor)

 - Chris Caplice – Executive Director (Center for Transportation and Logistics)

 - Peter Cummings – Executive Director of Administration (Division of Student Life)